PWCC Marketplace Mission Statement

 PWCC as a Marketplace Facilitator Commitment

-- To minimize friction of sale, maintaining a highly-efficient selling and buying platform.
+- To minimize friction of sale and maintain a highly-efficient selling and buying platform.

 - To remain accountable for the accuracy of our marketplace listings and to address issues and questions in a timely manner, consistent with what’s appropriate for an investment-minded marketplace.